arden-rh/shelf-control/README.md

 ### 📚 Final degree project <br>

 A web app for managing your personal book library. <br>
-Built in Svelte with SvelteKit, Firebase and PostCSS.
+Built in Svelte with SvelteKit, Firebase, Melt UI and PostCSS.